The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Grænavatn turf house

-Grænavatn turf house was built in 1913, but Grænavatn is a settlement farm, meaning that during the Viking times the Vikings had a farm here.
+Grænavatn turf house was built in 1913, but Grænavatn is a settlement farm, meaning that during the Viking times, the Vikings built a farm here.
 It is unique in the way that it is a two-storey house with a roof made of turf.

 Lake Mývatn & the lava pillars at Kálfastrandarvogar